 Uses in Landscaping

-Because they are low-growing perennials that can spread over time, their primary use, generally speaking, will be as ground cover.
+Because they are low-growing perennials that can spread over time, their primary use, generally speaking, will be as a ground cover.
 But, you can use them in different ways for landscaping.

 These are just a few of the possible uses in the landscape.
 The sky is the limit with artemisia and landscape options.
 The silver color of the leaves provides some interesting color combinations for a creative gardener.
 Many people love a silver-and-red combo (for example, red salvia would work here as a partner).
 But do not focus too narrowly on color.
 Those who enjoy working with plant form and plant texture will find great options with this plant.
 You can provide contrast with its fine texture by pairing with coarser plants such as ageratum or highlight its mounding form with spiky plants such as torch lily (Kniphofia uvaria).